psse-cpu/se2123-first-class-fns-slides/intro.md

 #### Shared, mutable state means no concurrency

 * Forget Java concurrency features
-  - or just think of the ever-popular, which has no `synchronized` keyword
+  - or just think of the ever-popular JS, which has no `synchronized` keyword

 ![mutable](images/mutable.jpg)